 The electronic components at each stage of the amplifier have inherent offset voltages, which could cause a shift of the "zero" level of the output.
-The Brownlee Precision Model 440 has a self-trimming feature, which compensates for these errors automatically.
+The Brownlee Precision Model 440 has a selftrimming feature, which compensates for these errors automatically.

 Every time an amplifier parameter is changed, the amplifier goes through a quick self-calibration routine.
-During this routine the output will be invalid for approximately 25-100 mS, depending on the Lowpass and Highpass filter settings.
+During this routine the output will be invalid for approximately 10-20 mS, or up to 250 mS if 'Autozero' is pressed.